livekit/livekit/README.md

 ## Deploying for production

-LiveKit is deployable to any environment that supports docker, including Kubernetes and Amazon ECS
+LiveKit is deployable to any environment that supports docker, including Kubernetes and Amazon ECS.

+LiveKit is distributed, and scales by adding nodes.
+Different server instances coordinate via Redis to ensure clients in the same room are served by the same instance.
+Redis is the only external dependency for a production deployment.

 See documentation at https://docs.livekit.io/guides/deploy